sfomuseum/swift-mbtiles/README.md

 }
 ```

 See the way we're calling `tiles_cache.missing.object` and `tiles_cache.cache.object` ?
-These is not ideal interfaces for dealing with tile caching.
+These are not ideal interfaces for dealing with tile caching.
 What's really needed is an interface for _tiles_ that sits on top of a generic interface for caching and there hasn't been the luxury of time to figure that out yet.
 It is definitely an area for improvement.

 Assuming there isn't a cached version (and we don't know that the tile is missing) the tile data would be retrieved like this: